Banks says defense bill means more Hoosier jobs

 WASHINGTON — The 2020 National Defense Authorization Act delivers on Indiana’s defense priorities, said U.S. Rep. Jim Banks, R-3rd.

-The act passed the House of Representatives this wek and awaits action in the Senate.
+The act passed the House of Representatives this week and awaits action in the Senate.

 Banks serves on the House Armed Services Committee, which is responsible for authorizing funding levels for the military.
 Over the past several months, Banks has served on the NDAA Conference Committee, reconciling differences between the House and Senate versions of the bill.